-A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible android is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

-After a space merchant vessel perceives an unknown transmission as distress call, their landing on the source moon finds one of the crew attacked by a mysterious lifeform.
-Continuing their journey back to Earth with the attacked crew having recovered and the critter deceased, they soon realize that its life cycle has merely begun.
+After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious lifeform, and they soon realize that its life cycle has merely begun.

 It's a hot summer on Amity Island, a small community whose main business is its beaches.
 When new Sheriff Martin Brody discovers the remains of a shark attack victim, his first inclination is to close the beaches to swimmers.
 This doesn't sit well with Mayor Larry Vaughn and several of the local businessmen.
 Brody backs down to his regret as that weekend a young boy is killed by the predator.
 The dead boy's mother puts out a bounty on the shark and Amity is soon swamped with amateur hunters and fisherman hoping to cash in on the reward.
 A local fisherman with much experience hunting sharks, Quint, offers to hunt down the creature for a hefty fee.
 Soon Quint, Brody and Matt Hooper from the Oceanographic Institute are at sea hunting the Great White shark.
 As Brody succinctly surmises after their first encounter with the creature, they're going to need a bigger boat.Written by

 62 of 115 people found this review helpful.